 With sensible use of credit and by keeping all your details up to date, there’s no reason why your score won’t improve over time.
 If you’ve managed to secure your mortgage agreement in principle, you’ll also want to appoint a conveyancer while you continue your property search.
 They take care of all the legal aspects of your property purchase, and you’ll want them ready to help as soon as you make an offer.
-For more advice on the process that lies ahead, take a look at our first time buyers guide.
-Or to see how we could help, get a quote from My Home Move Conveyancing today >
+For more advice on the process that lies ahead, take a look at our first-time buyers guide.
+Alternatively, get a quote for your conveyancing today.

 Disclaimer: This article is for informal and general advice only.
 For full and proper financial advice around your circumstances, please see the advice of an independent financial advisor.